uct-cbio/proteomics-pipelines/README.md

 `mkdir my_metanovo_project && cd my_metanovo_project`

 Pull an example FASTA file from UniProt.
-Create your own by combining multiple species proteomes or use the whole of UniProt by combining FASTA files.
+Create your own by combining multiple species proteomes or use the whole of UniProt.
+For our example we will use only curated sequences avaiable in SwissProt.

 `wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz`

+`tar -zxvf uniprot_sprot.fasta.gz`

+Obtain some example mgf files from PRIDE (or use your own!).
+We will use files obtained from patients with colorectal cancer (https://www.ebi.ac.uk/pride/archive/projects/PXD00046).

 ### 2. Create MetaNovo config file for your analysis